 #2: Physical Activity

-Exercise has numerous benefits for the human body, as well as benefiting cardiovascular and bone health.
+EExercise has numerous benefits for the human body, as well as benefiting cardiovascular and bone health.
 However, it may be hard for your aging parents to engage in vigorous, daily exercise.
-Fortunately, even moderate exercise has its benefits.
+At their age, it might even be difficult for them to take a bath while standing due to their aged body, which is why they might require something like a bath hoist.
+A bath hoist is a raised and moveable seat that can help individuals get into and out of a bath.
+So, it can be understood that vigorous daily exercises could not be a good idea for them.
+However, moderate exercise could prove to be beneficial for them.
 Here are a few simple activities that can improve muscle strength and even increase heart rate.

 - Walking is a good way to increase strength in the legs.
 As a mild form of cardiovascular exercise, walking reduces the risk of heart disease and helps maintain a healthy weight.